mauricebyuka/virMapViz/README.md

 # Brief overview
-A pipeline for mapping sequencing data to viral genome and visualization of alignments and variants.
+A pipeline for mapping sequencing data to viral genome reference and visualization of depth of coverage.
-GenMapViz is a bioinformatics pipeline that I use to align sequencing reads (fastq files) to a reference genome, call variants and outpus visual representation of coverage depth and alignments.
+GenMapViz is a bioinformatics pipeline that I use to align sequencing reads (fastq files) to a reference genome outpus visual representation of coverage depth.
 I made this pipeline with intention of working with viral genomes and is therefore optimized for small genomes.

 # Installation

 The pipeline is meant to be used an Unix/Linux operative system.
 The pipiline does not need tobe installed  does not need to be installed.
-All that is needed is to have the main python script and the scripts directory in the samle location.
+All that is needed is to have the main python script and the scripts directory in the same location.
 However, there are several dependancies that need to be pre-installed for it to work.

 # Dependancies